DEFRA/adp-flux-core/README.md

 * `clusters` - Flux configuration for the Flux System (controllers etc) per environment
 * `infra` - Flux configuration for the core services e.g. Nginx Plus per environment
 * `core` - Contains the manifests for the core service (HelmRelease, HelmRepository)
+* `services` - Contains a GitRepository and Kustomization per environment that points to a path in the [adp-flux-services](https://github.com/DEFRA/adp-flux-services) repostory.
 ```

 ├── clusters